 4. Interactive commands for top

-Several single-key commands are recognized while top is running.
+Several single-key commands are recognised while top is running.
+Some of the useful hotkeys are explained below:

 Immediately updates the display.